We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Several insurance plans are in-network with MTL for Nurx’s at-home testing kits.
 However, if a person’s plan is not in-network with MTL, it will bill them directly in addition to the fee for medical consultation.

-The Centers for Disease Control and Prevention recognize Nurx as an online health organization offering many services, including testing, prevention, and treatment.
+The Centers for Disease Control and Prevention (CDC) recognize Nurx as an online health organization offering many services, including testing, prevention, and treatment.

 On the BBB page, there are few positive reviews.
 An early review praises the company’s communication and medical representative availability.
 Negative reviews frequently mention the following issues: